CropTrack: A Tracking with Re-Identification Framework for Precision Agriculture: Method

 \subsection{Review of ByteTrack}

 CropTrack employs appearance-based association by integrating aspects of ByteTrack \cite{zhang2022bytetrack} as the baseline tracker.
 ByteTrack is a hierarchical framework for detection-to-track matching.
 Detection bounding boxes are matched to existing tracks in multiple steps based on detection accuracy.
 For each video frame $k$, detections $\mathcal{D}_{k}$ are partitioned into high-confidence $\mathcal{D}_{high}$ and low-confidence $\mathcal{D}_{low}$ sets using a score threshold $\tau$.
 A Kalman filter is then applied to predict the positions of all tracks $\mathcal{T}$, including those that are lost.
 The first association step matches $\mathcal{D}_{high}$ with predicted tracks using intersection over union (IoU), and assignments are solved via the Hungarian algorithm.
 Unmatched detections and tracks are retained as $\mathcal{D}_{remain}$ and $\mathcal{T}_{remain}$, respectively.
 In the second stage, the remaining tracks are further associated with $\mathcal{D}_{low}$, allowing the tracker to recover potential true positives with initially lower confidence.
-This hierarchical association strategy enhances robustness by leveraging both confident and ambiguous detections, thereby ensuring more precise and reliable tracking results.